henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Install Chrome and the required packages.

+Insert a path in row 58 for the WebDriver that will be created
+- For example `path` = /Users/username/webdriver

 Run `hs-news-archive-scrape.py`

 Once prompted, type in a search term and the number of headlines you want returned, and press enter.